official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 whilst they were in operation and that was “equivalent to a nuclear attack” which had endangered the population and the environment.

-54 Letter Minister for Foreign Affairs of Iraq to Secretary-General of the United Nations, 7 July 1991, [untitled], attaching ‘Overview of the Iraqi nuclear programme’ and tables.
+[^54]: Letter Minister for Foreign Affairs of Iraq to Secretary-General of the United Nations, 7 July 1991,
-55 This reactor is frequently referred to as Osirak.
+[^55]: This reactor is frequently referred to as Osirak.

 48

-The Report of the Iraq Inquiry1.1  |  UK Iraq strategy 1990 to 2000

 136. Iraq also provided detailed tables of its equipment and activities, which stated that it had produced half a kilogram of uranium 235 enriched to 4 percent through the